IliEle/IliEle.github.io/_blogposts/agile-guide.md

 - Scope: Typically used for assessing the impact of changes to the user interface or user experience.
 - Key Concepts: Control group, variant groups, statistical analysis.

-Acceptance Testing:
-- Purpose: Acceptance testing is performed to determine whether the software meets specific requirements and is ready for production deployment.
-It validates that the software satisfies business needs.
-- Scope: End-to-end testing of the entire system, often performed by stakeholders or users.
-- Key Concepts: User acceptance testing (UAT), acceptance criteria, final validation.

 Black-Box Testing:
 - Purpose: Black-box testing focuses on the functionality of the software without examining its internal code.
 Testers assess the software's inputs and outputs.
 - Scope: Treating the software as a "black box," testing without knowledge of its internal workings.
 - Key Concepts: Test cases based on specifications, functional testing.

 Regression Testing:
 - Purpose: Regression testing ensures that new code changes do not adversely affect existing functionality.
-It helps maintain the stability of the software.
+It helps maintain the stability of the new tool.
-- Scope: Re-testing core functionality and critical paths after code updates.
+- Scope: Re-testing core functionality and critical paths after code addition and updates.
-- Key Concepts: Test suites, automated testing, version control.
+- Key Concepts: Use of test suites, automated testing.

 Stress Testing:
 - Purpose: Stress testing evaluates the system's stability and performance under extreme conditions, such as high loads or resource constraints.